A Brief History of Poetry Northwest

 In January 2010, the Board of Directors appointed Kevin Craft the fifth editor of Poetry Northwest.
 Craft returned the editorial offices to the greater Seattle area, reaching an agreement with Everett Community College to house and publish to magazine at Everett, where it plays an integral role in EvCC’s Written Arts AFA Program.
 Even so, Poetry Northwest remains an independent, autonomous nonprofit organization wholly dependent on subscriber and community support.

 In 2016, the Board of Directors appointed Aaron Barrell and Erin Malone as co-editors of the magazine.
-Kevin Craft was appointed executive editor.
+Kevin Craft was appointed executive editor and then, in 2020, Publisher.

 The Poetry Northwest Mission

-As editors, Aaron Barrell and Erin Malone work, as did Kevin Craft, to maintain the magazine’s connection to its founding principles — as a publication that honors the printed poem, as an arena for both established and emerging writers, and as a platform for regional, national, and international writers to intersect with an audience of rough, ready, and discerning readers — while at the same time adapting to the changing circumstances of publishing and the demands of growing and maintaining an audience in the digital age.
+As editor, Keetje Kuipers continues the work of previous editors: to maintain the magazine’s connection to its founding principles — as a publication that honors the printed poem, as an arena for both established and emerging writers, and as a platform for regional, national, and international writers to intersect with an audience of rough, ready, and discerning readers — while at the same time adapting to the changing circumstances of publishing and the demands of growing and maintaining an audience in the digital age.

 In one sense, the mission of Poetry Northwest remains what it has been for more than five decades — to give place and attention to each poem we publish, to serve as a gateway for emerging writers, to represent our vital corner of the continent to a broader audience, and to attract and sustain readers with the promise of discovery.
 To do this effectively in the digital age, we have expanded the kind of material we publish, and now include book reviews, essays on poetics and other cultural explorations, and visual arts features, both in print and online.